Billions burned: Why Mark Zuckerberg's Metaverse dream is spectacularly bursting ### From hype to emptiness: What actually happened to the Metaverse – and why is everyone only talking about AI now? ### Future or bottomless pit? Why the next phase of the Metaverse is only just beginning ####

-Metaverse crash: The sobering balance after the big hype in numbers
+Metaverse crash: The sobering results after the hype, in numbers

-### Billions burned: Why Mark Zuckerberg's metaverse dream is currently spectacularly collapsing ### From hype to emptiness: What actually happened to the metaverse – and why is everyone only talking about AI these days? ### Future or billion-dollar grave?
-Why the next phase of the metaverse is only just beginning ####
+### Billions burned: Why Mark Zuckerberg's Metaverse dream is spectacularly bursting ### From hype to emptiness: What actually happened to the Metaverse – and why is everyone only talking about AI now? ### Future or bottomless pit?
+Why the next phase of the Metaverse is only just beginning ####

-Yawning emptiness instead of revolution: This is how disappointing the reality in Zuckerberg’s Metaverse really is
+A yawning void instead of revolution: This is how disappointing the reality in Zuckerberg's metaverse really is

 Not long ago, the metaverse seemed to be the inevitable future of the internet.
-Driven by the vision of Mark Zuckerberg, who even renamed his company Facebook Meta, billions poured into the development of immersive virtual worlds.
-Analysts predicted a trillion-dollar market, and the tech world spoke of the greatest digital revolution since the invention of the smartphone.
-But today, just a few years later, there's barely a trace of that former euphoria.
-The hype has shifted: instead of avatars and digital real estate, the world is now talking about artificial intelligence and ChatGPT.
+Driven by the vision of Mark Zuckerberg, who even renamed his company Facebook "Meta," billions flowed into the development of immersive virtual worlds.
+Analysts predicted a trillion-dollar market, and the tech world spoke of the biggest digital revolution since the invention of the smartphone.
+But today, just a few years later, there's hardly a trace of that initial euphoria left.
+The hype has shifted: instead of avatars and digital properties, the world is now talking about artificial intelligence and ChatGPT.

-The sobering reality is reflected in gigantic losses – Meta alone has invested over $60 billion in its Reality Labs – and in gapingly empty platforms with vanishingly small user numbers.
-Has the great promise of the metaverse failed before it even really began?
-The answer is more complex than it appears at first glance.
-While the consumer metaverse, in its current form, stagnates, struggling with technological hurdles and a lack of compelling content, profitable and groundbreaking applications are already emerging in specialized niches.
-Particularly in the industrial and gaming sectors, the technology is unfolding its potential and demonstrating that the virtual revolution may not have been canceled, but merely postponed.
-This article takes a close look at the current status, the reasons for the disillusionment, and the areas in which the metaverse is quietly but successfully making progress.
+The sobering reality is evident in gigantic losses – Meta alone has invested over $60 billion in its Reality Labs – and in yawningly empty platforms with vanishingly small user numbers.
+Has the grand promise of the metaverse therefore failed before it has even properly begun?
+The answer is more complex than it initially appears.
+While the consumer metaverse, in its current form, stagnates and struggles with technological hurdles and a lack of compelling content, profitable and forward-looking applications are already emerging in specialized niches.
+Particularly in industry and the gaming sector, the technology is unfolding its potential, demonstrating that the virtual revolution may not be canceled, but merely postponed.
+This article takes a close look at the current state of affairs, the reasons for the disillusionment, and the areas where the metaverse is quietly but successfully advancing.

 Strong growth in the gaming segment and industrial metaverse with digital twins and simulation

-What actually happened to the great metaverse promise?
-This question now occupies many who, just a few years ago, spoke with great euphoria about the internet revolution.
-As recently as 2021, the metaverse was considered the technology industry's great promise for the future.
-Corporations invested billions, and market observers predicted potential in the trillions.
-Mark Zuckerberg even went so far as to rename his company Facebook Meta.
-The topic was also extremely popular among investors, prompting many asset managers to launch specialized metaverse funds.
+What ever happened to the great promise of the metaverse?
+This question is on the minds of many who, just a few years ago, spoke with great enthusiasm about the revolution of the internet.
+As recently as 2021, the metaverse was considered the great promise of the future for the technology industry.
+Corporations invested billions, and market observers predicted a potential in the trillions.
+Mark Zuckerberg even went so far as to rename his company Facebook "Meta."
+The topic was also extremely popular among investors, which is why many asset managers launched specialized metaverse funds.

-But now, things have gone noticeably quiet around the metaverse.
+But these days, the Metaverse has become noticeably quiet.
 Instead, artificial intelligence applications like ChatGPT dominate the headlines.
 The technological hype seems to have shifted entirely to AI.
-So, is the metaverse already history before it's even really begun?
+Is the Metaverse already history before it even really began?

 - Metaverse Development: A Comparison Between Consumer, Customer, E-Commerce (V-Commerce) and Industrial Metaverse